We are a close-knit team of volunteers united by the same focus – making sure South Canterbury continues to be a place that we proudly call home.

 His work for the Waimate and district communities was acknowledged with an ONZM on the 2014 New Years honours list as well being awarded a Rotary Paul Harris Fellow.

-Robyn learnt the role of governance by serving on the Boards of Trustees for 9 years for 2 local schools.
+Robyn learnt the role of governance by serving on Boards of Trustees for nine years at two local schools.

 David is a solicitor and partner in RSM Law Ltd, Timaru.
 He is experienced in litigation and commercial law, a trustee of the Mid and South Canterbury Community Trust and is honorary solicitor for South Canterbury R.S.A.
 He is married with two children, lives in Timaru and enjoys football, mountain biking, and snowboarding in his spare time.

 Rebecca has a background in Finance and Marketing.
 She is currently Commercial Manager at Farmers Mill in Washdyke and is also heavily involved in a mixed arable and beef farming operation with her husband in Fairlie.